Little Red Cap: 2014

 |Here is a detail of a Münchner Kindl from a postcard.
 Click the image to see the entire card.|

 Little Red Riding Hood

-Needles, on the other hand, had a sexual connotation. (think of the thread hole).
+Needles, on the other hand, had a sexual connotation (think of the thread hole).
 Prostitutes sometimes used the needle as a symbol to advertise their profession.
 (Terry Pratchett fans will recognize the Seamstress Guild here).
 In a version where LRRH took the Path of Needles it could indicate that she was trying to grow up too fast, to become sexually mature too quickly.
-In the version above, where LRRH took the Path of Pins, the wolf took the Path of Needles--he was a sexual predator.
+In the version where LRRH took the Path of Pins, the wolf took the Path of Needles--he was a sexual predator.
 Of course the idea of the wolf as a sexual predator is not exactly unknown, as seen in countless 20th century cartoons.
-In many version the wolf has LRRH do what is basically a striptease (take off your cloak, take off your stocking, etc) so the sexual imagery is very much out in the open, as is LRRH eventually (rim shot!).
+Moreover, in many version the wolf has LRRH do what is basically a striptease (take off your cloak, take off your stocking, etc) so the sexual imagery is very much out in the open.

 The wolf is also an interesting part of this story.
 Allegorical monsters were common in pre-modern European zoology.
 Descriptions and illustrations would be published in popular "Bestiaries."
 Such monsters would commonly be based upon existing dangerous animals from the region, so wolf-based monsters would make sense for much of Europe.
 The wolf was a known threat, so it made a handy template for monsters.